FastTrack™ Strategic Planning System

 Instructions: This step uses a powerful method called Best-Worst Scaling to turn your brainstormed lists into a clear, ranked order of importance.
 This process is more effective than simple rating, as it forces strategic trade-offs.

-1. Begin Prioritization: For each category (Strengths, Weaknesses, etc.), you will be presented with a series of simple tasks.
+1. Prioritize: Click the "Prioritize" button.
+For each category, you will see a series of simple tasks.

 2. Choose Best & Worst: In each task, you will see a small set of items (typically 3 or 4) from your list.
 From that set, simply select the one you believe is the Most Important and the one that is the Least Important.

-Note: For very short lists (3 items or fewer), you will be asked to simply drag them into rank order instead.
+Note: For very short lists (3 items or fewer), you will be asked to simply drag them into rank order.

 Step 3: Synthesize & Strategize